All I wanted was a chunky knit blanket.

 ARM KNITTING A CHUNKY KNIT BLANKET – DIY FAIL

-I took a look at a few arm knitting tutorials before I settled on one.
+I went hunting for the best “learn how to arm knit” tutorial.
 They are all, for the most part, the same.
-They all promised a blanket in less than an hour.
+They all promised a blanket in less than an hour with step by step instructions.
 Perfect.

 But that’s not what happened, and that was not my result.